Graduate Faculty Status

 Graduate study at UNC involves the graduate student studying under the direction of a qualified member of the graduate faculty or faculty member appointed as a Graduate Lecturer.
 Graduate faculty are appointed by the University President after being recommended by the academic unit, the academic dean, the Graduate Council, and the Graduate Dean.
 Graduate Lecturer is a status for persons with specific expertise who are allowed to teach a specific course or courses at the graduate level and/or act in other limited graduate program responsibilities.

 Graduate Lecturers are appointed by the Graduate Dean after being recommended by the academic unit and academic dean.
-The form to use to apply for Graduate Faculty or Graduate Lecturer status can be found at http://www.unco.edu/grad/forms/faculty.html and must be completed before a graduate course is taught.
+The form to use to apply for Graduate Faculty or Graduate Lecturer status can be found by clicking this link for Graduate Forms and must be completed before a graduate course is taught.

 Americans with Disabilities Act (ADA)